quickemu-project/quickemu/README.md

 # Introduction

-Quickemu quickly creates and runs highly optimised desktop virtual machines for Linux, macOS and Windows; in just with just two commands.
+Quickemu quickly creates and runs highly optimised desktop virtual machines for Linux, macOS and Windows; with just two commands.
 You decide what operating system you want to run and Quickemu will figure out the best way to do it for you.
 For example: